csbg/SplineOmics/README.md

 ## Getting Help

-If you encounter a bug or have a suggestion for improving the `splinetime` package, we encourage you to [open an issue](https://github.com/csbg/splinetime/issues) on our GitHub repository.
+If you encounter a bug or have a suggestion for improving the `SplineOmics` package, we encourage you to [open an issue](https://github.com/csbg/SplineOmics/issues) on our GitHub repository.
 Before opening a new issue, please check to see if your question or bug has already been reported by another user.
 This helps avoid duplicate reports and ensures that we can address problems